Selfbelieve/Sales_insights/README.md

   It is a project management tool which consists of four components-

      - Purpose - (What to do exactly)
-     - Stackholder - (Who will be involved)
+     - Stakeholder - (Who will be involved)
      - End result - (What do you want to achieve)
      - Success Criteria - (Cost optimization and time save)
  - #### AIMS Grid -